charlieroberts/interface.server.2/src/ApplicationManager.js.md

         this.io = new AM.app.ioManager.IO({ inputs:this.inputs, outputs:this.outputs, name: this.name })

-        this.receivers = _.map( this.receivers, this.createDestination, this )
+        this.transports = _.map( this.transports, this.createDestination, this )

         if( this.mappings ) this.mappings = _.map( this.mappings, this.createMapping, this )
       },